gauthelo/kallaama-speech-dataset/data/README.md

 # Data

-### Description
+## Description
-This directory contains the whole data collected during the KALLAAMA project.
+This directory contains the whole data curated during the KALLAAMA project.
 It is composed of texts gathered from the Web, orthographic transcriptions of audio, and a phonetic transcriptions of words in the 3 most widely spoken languages in Senegal: Wolof, Pulaar and Sereer.

+### Folder tree
-It is organized as follows:
+Folder is organized as follows:

 .
 ├── lexicons/